peter0083/jekyll-now/_posts/2017-01-20-evidence-review.md

 Patients and friends often approach me with articles they read online about effectiveness or novel indications of drug X or herb Y then ask me about my opinion on these findings.
 I  have to take a step back and give them a quick tutorial on "not all data are created equal".
 I feel it is important for empower patients and the public a sense of what different levels of evidence means so they will not be preys of false advertisement.

 Recently, I witnessed a cyber-bully incidence that a group of healthcare professionals posted a blog entry to debunk false claims of plum extract.
 These highly trained professionals were bombarded with harsh comments by plum-extract fans and sales.
-Fans and sales used primarily Google search to find plum-extract research articles without realizing that the level of evidence was the articles they cited was low. **sad**
+Fans and sales used primarily Google search to find plum-extract research articles without realizing that the level of evidence was the articles they cited was low. **sad face**

 In UBC MDS program, we have yet to cover data modelling and inference for randomized controlled trials.
 This blog post will serve as a high-level preview for my fellow classmates and prospective students.

 ### How are evidence/data ranked in the medical world?

-Here is a music parody made by a UBC pharmacy professor, *Dr. James McCormack*, explaining evidence in an artistic way.
+Here is a music parody made by a UBC pharmacy professor, *Dr. James McCormack*, that summed up what I will discuss in an artistic way.

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/QUW0Q8tXVUc/0.jpg)](https://www.youtube.com/watch?v=QUW0Q8tXVUc&feature=youtu.be "Viva La Evidence")